yashan223/b3-python3/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## 📜 License

-This project is licensed under the GNU General Public License v2.0 - see the LICENSE file for details.

 ## 🏆 Hall of Fame

 Thanks to all contributors who made B3 possible: